rpy2/rpy2/doc/source/robjects.rst

 <type 'float'>
 >>>

-The default behavoir can be restored with:
+The default behavior can be restored with:

 >>> robjects.conversion.ri2py = default_ri2py